Bearwaves/eos4j-sample/README.md

 ### SDK setup

 For legal reasons eos4j does not include the EOS SDK itself; you'll need to provide that.
-Copy the `SDK/` directory provided by Epic into `desktop/EOS/SDK`.
+Copy the `SDK/` directory provided by Epic to `desktop/EOS/SDK`.

 ### Dev Auth